earthly/website/blog/_posts/2021-05-12-dos-gaming-in-docker.md

 ## Going Further

 Using Earthly, we can even go a step further!
-Earhly lets us separate some of the concerns within the Dockerfile:
+Earthly lets us separate some of the concerns within the Dockerfile:

 <div class="notice--info">
 **ℹ️  About Earthly**